-{\it Inference of Berry Curvature from spectral features}.
 We now address the question of what we could have inferred about the topology of magnon bands from universal features in $S({\bm q},\omega)$ alone.
 In a model with only two Magnon bands, the observation of half--moons approaching an avoided band--touching would be enough to completely characterise band topology, up to the sign of Chern numbers $C=\pm1$.
 However the Kagome--lattice model we consider supports three band of magnons, and we must also take into account contributions to Berry phase coming from the third band; in particular the linear band--crossings at $K$ and $K'$.

 The universal features associated with linear band--crossings are already well--characterised, comprising a single arc in $S({\bm{q}},\omega)$, which swaps orientation above and below the (avoided) band--touching point~\cite{Shivam2017-arXiv}.
-This phenomenology can be found in LSW calculations for Eq.~(\ref{eq:H}), described in the {[Supplemental Materials]}, and it is possible to infer Berry curvature $\pm \pi$ at $K$ and $K'$ from spectral features near these points.
+This phenomenology can be found in LSW calculations for Eq.~(\ref{eq:H}) \cite{supplemental-material}, and it is possible to infer Berry curvature $\pm \pi$ at $K$ and $K'$ from spectral features near these points.

 Combining these results, we can safely infer the existence of topological magnon bands in the Kagome lattice model, Eq.~(\ref{eq:H}), from spectral features alone \footnote{An alternative line of reasoning, leading to the same conclusion, is given in Ref.~\onlinecite{Thomasen2021-Thesis}.}.
 None the less, the sign of the contribution to Berry phase coming from each band--touching/bond--crossing point depends on details of interactions, and cannot be inferred solely from the existence of half--moons/arcs in $S({\bm{q}},\omega)$.
 For this reason, additional information is required to assign a unique set of Chern numbers to these bands.
 This could sought from thermal Hall measurements, which are sensitive to the sign of Berry curvature \cite{Katsura2010,Matsumoto2011} or, where models are sufficiently well--constrained, from fits to non--universal features in scattering.